pydio/pydio-doc-howto/cells_prometheus_grafana.md

 This tutorial quickly introduce how to set up and run [Prometheus](https://prometheus.io) and [Grafana](https://grafana.com) to gather and display metrics for your Pydio Cells instance.

-Please note that it is an Enterprise Distribution only feature.
+_Please note that it is an Enterprise Distribution only feature._

 ### Enabling metrics

 The backend code is instrumented with gauges and counters.
 We use an interface for various metrics systems (uber-go/tally), using a no-op implementation by default.

-Using the `--enable_metrics` flag upon startup registers a Prometheus compatible collector instead of the no-op implementation, and achieve three things:
+Using the `--enable_metrics` flag upon startup registers a Prometheus compatible collector instead of the no-op implementation.
+Same goal is achieved by using the `PYDIO_ENABLE_METRICS` environment variable, typically in your systemd file you can add:

+`Environment=PYDIO_ENABLE_METRICS=true`

+It basically achieves three things:

 - Expose metrics as HTTP on a random port under the `/metrics` endpoint on **each Cells process** (only one per process, not per service)
 - Gather info about these exposed endpoints for all processes via the registry and thus list all these endpoints as Prometheus compatible targets.
 - Dynamically update a JSON file under `<cells root dir>/services/pydio.grpc.metrics/prom_clients.json`.
 This file is watched by Prometheus so that the endpoints can be dynamically discovered (see below).

-In a distributed mode, you must run Prometheus on the same node where `pydio.gateway.metrics` is running.
+In a distributed environment (that is if you have split your microservices on various nodes), you must install and run Prometheus **on the same node** where the `pydio.gateway.metrics` service is running.

 ### Installation

-You can download [Prometheus](https://prometheus.io/download/) and [Grafana](https://grafana.com/grafana/download) binaries for your platform or install them using Docker.
+You can download [Prometheus](https://prometheus.io/download/) and [Grafana](https://grafana.com/grafana/download) binaries for your platform.
-Remember that you must install them on the same node where the `pydio.gateway.metrics` service is running.

-### Setup
+Both website also provide complete documentation and best practices to install these tools.

+Another (and easier) way to go is to directly use the Docker images that can be found on Docker Hub.

-#### Prometheus
+### Configure Prometheus

 Edit `prometheus.yml` to add a new job in the `scrape_config section`, using the embeded `file_sd_configs` Prometheus discovery mechanism.
 This tool allows Prometheus to watch for a specific JSon (or YAML) file and thus know where to load scraping targets.